matematicodosdados/ExercisesInPythonLibraries/README.md

 ## Description
-Repositore of my journey in study of Python Libraries
+Repository of my journey in study of Python Libraries